 I have been coaching several experienced software engineers to further grow professionally, since transitioning to being an engineering manager.
 I have noticed a few skills that people often underestimate the importance of developing.
 Skills that add a significant boost to the impact of any developer.
-One of these ones is writing.
+One of these is writing.

 Most software engineers primarily focus on becoming great at writing code.
 And this makes perfect sense.
 This is an essential step to become a great engineer within a reasonably sized team.